 These days I am less and less optimistic that PPC is ever going to support GA4.
 What is sure is that I am not going to put in any further work until they have a stable GA4 API and library.
 And even when that happens, I will ponder on this.
 But one thing is clear: whatever I decide, your current visits/revenue payment flow will break from July 2023, if you use Google Analytics.
 And there is nothing I can really do to prevent it.

 (To be honest, it is also our responsibility to oppose this.
-If Google has the feeling that they can do whatever they want, and that the developers will comply, we can quite easily show that this is not how other human beings ought to be treated by… ditching their product!)
+Google is a large but decidedly fading organization, losing traction on multiple fronts.
+If they have the feeling that they can do whatever they want, and that the developers will comply, we can quite easily show that this is not how other human beings ought to be treated by… ditching their product!)

 As the situation stands, I suggest you take action to possibly replace Google Analytics as your only measure of visits, and that you do it now.
 Post Pay Counter does already support several WordPress visits counting plugins.
 The plan is to add support for more, so that you have a wide replacement choice.
 It comes a bit as a surprise (but it shouldn’t) that all serious alternatives are paid.
 But hey, even if we’d like to think that open source developers love to work for free (which they don’t), cloud infrastructure alone has a cost, and analytics platforms receive as many hits as the sites they monitor, so they need loads of resources.
 Nobody can afford to offer such a service for free, other than giants like Google that do it a loss.
 So be prepared to pay, or to get a scam.
 This is a trend in tech.